ericgio/react-bootstrap-typeahead/README.md

 - [Upgrade Guide](docs/Upgrading.md)

 ## CSS
-While the component relies primarily on Bootstrap for styles, some additional CSS is necessary for everything to behave correctly.
-You must include the provided CSS file in your project:
+While the component relies primarily on Bootstrap, some additional styling is needed.
+You should include the provided CSS file in your project:

 ```js
 // Import as a module in your JS